evansbenj/BIO722.md/2_preparing_a_reference_genome.md

 Before we map our data to this reference genome, we need to generate an some files (1-3 below) that will be used in the mapping process.

 1. `bwa` needs an index file to assist with read mapping.
 Conveniently, the `index` command tells `bwa` to generate index files from the rhesus genome file that is indicated by the `my_monkey_chromosome/chr`ZZZ`.fa`.
-This step will take a few minutes.
-If you are feeling adventurous (and I hope you are!), you can do this in a screen like this:
+This step will take ~5 minutes, so please do this in a screen like this:

   `screen -S make_an_index_file`